Chicago and Illinois sue to stop Trump’s Guard deployment plan after Portland ruling

 “The American people, regardless of where they reside, should not live under the threat of occupation by the United States military, particularly not simply because their city or state leadership has fallen out of a president’s favor,” the lawsuit says.

-Pritzker said the potential deployment amounted to “Trump’s invasion” and called on Republican Texas Gov. Greg Abbott to block it.
+Pritzker said the potential deployment amounted to “Trump’s invasion,” and he called on Republican Texas Gov. Greg Abbott to block it.
 Abbott pushed back and said the crackdown was needed to protect federal workers who are in the city as part of the president’s increased immigration enforcement.

 White House spokesperson Abigail Jackson confirmed in a weekend statement that Trump authorized using Illinois National Guard members, citing what she called “ongoing violent riots and lawlessness” that local leaders have not quelled.

-In Chicago, the sight of armed Border Patrol agents making arrests near famous landmarks over the weekend amplified concerns from residents already uneasy after an immigration crackdown that began last month.
+In Chicago, the sight of armed Border Patrol agents making arrests near famous landmarks has amplified concerns from residents already uneasy after an immigration crackdown that began last month.
 Agents have targeted immigrant-heavy and largely Latino areas.

-Protesters have frequently rallied near an immigration facility outside the city, and federal officials reported the arrests of 13 protesters on Friday near the U.S. Immigration and Customs Enforcement processing facility in Broadview.
+Protesters have frequently rallied near an immigration facility outside the city, and federal officials reported the arrests of 13 protesters on Friday near a U.S. Immigration and Customs Enforcement building in Broadview.

 No law enforcement officers were seriously injured, DHS spokesperson Tricia McLaughlin said.

-In Portland, U.S. District Judge Karin Immergut granted a temporary restraining order late Sunday sought by Oregon and California to block the deployment of guard troops from those states to the city.
+In Portland, U.S. District Judge Karin Immergut on Sunday granted a temporary restraining order sought by Oregon and California to block the deployment of guard troops from those states to the city.

+Immergut, who was appointed by Trump during his first term, seemed incredulous that the president moved to send National Guard troops to Oregon from neighboring California and then from Texas on Sunday, just hours after she had ruled against it the first time.

+Local officials have suggested that many of the president’s claims and social media posts about Portland appear to rely on images from 2020.
+Five years later, the city has reduced crime, and downtown has seen fewer homeless encampments and more foot traffic.

 There has been a sustained and low-level protest outside the Portland ICE facility, but it’s been less disruptive than the downtown clashes of 2020 when demonstrations erupted after George Floyd’s killing.

-Immergut, a first-term Trump appointee, seemed incredulous that the president moved to send National Guard troops to Oregon from neighboring California and then from Texas on Sunday, just hours after she had ruled the first time.

-Local officials have suggested that many of the president’s claims and social media posts about Portland appear to rely on images from 2020.
-Under a new mayor, the city has reduced crime, and downtown has seen fewer homeless encampments and increased foot traffic.

-Most violent crime around the U.S. has actually declined in recent years, including in Portland, where police have said that homicides from January through June decreased by 51% this year compared to the same period in 2024.
+Most violent crime around the U.S. has actually declined in recent years, including in Portland, where homicides from January through June decreased by 51% to 17 this year compared to the same period in 2024, data shows.

 Since the start of his second term, Trump has sent or talked about sending troops to 10 cities, including Baltimore; Memphis, Tennessee; the District of Columbia; New Orleans; and the California cities of Oakland, San Francisco and Los Angeles.